KAR-NG/Life-Expectancy-Statistical-Analysis-WHO-/life.md

 </table>

-From the variables “n_missing” and “complete_rate”, they detected a lot of missing data in a lot of the variables.
-Mean and standard deviation are also provided.
+From the variables “n_missing” and “complete_rate”, they detected a lot of missing data in many variables.
+Mean and standard deviation are also being computed.

-A good thing is that there is no variable having more than 40% missing data because I will follow a 60% rule that if a column has less than 0.6 completion rate (0.4 or 40% missing data) I will consider dropping the variable.
+A good thing is that there is no variable having more than 40% missing data because I will follow a 60% rule that if a column (variable) has less than 0.6 completion rate (having 0.4 or 40% missing data), I will consider dropping the variable.

-Alternatively, the missing data can be examined using following code:
+The number of missing data in each column can also be examined using following code:

 ``` r
 colSums(is.na(life))